vincegludovice/simulation-project-1/README.md

 For this project we'll be simulating building a small application which requires a set of specified features.
-There will be no specified steps to implementing the required features, only an acceptance criteria for what the applications should be able to accomplish.
+There will be no specified steps to implementing the required features, only an acceptance criteria for what the application should be able to accomplish.

 You are required to use **React.js** as the frontend web application UI library.
-Please do not mix things such as JQuery or raw DOM manipulation within this project, use React.js for all UI code.
+Please do not mix things such as JQuery or raw DOM manipulation within this project, you should be able to accomplish all tasks utilizing React.js.

 Please follow the instructions below to get started with this project.

 ## Project Setup

-This project uses a development API that you'll need to utilize and make requests to.
+This project uses a development API that you'll need to utilize and make requests to, to fetch data for the application.
 There are a few steps to get this API setup and running properly.

 ### System Requirements